alemesa/mapbox-covid19/TUTORIAL.md

 - remove everything from App.css
 - rename App.css to App.scss to use sass

-You can also follow along with this [Codesandbox](https://codesandbox.io/s/mapbox-covid19-init-3pg2t) which has everything set up, including the css and an empty map initialized.
+You can also follow along with this [CodeSandbox](https://codesandbox.io/s/mapbox-covid19-init-3pg2t) which has everything setup, including the css and an empty map initialized.

 {% codesandbox mapbox-covid19-init-3pg2t %}